Teen Titans: Earth One: Volume Two

 Tara, Vic, Gar and Tempest hide out in an abandoned house in Seattle, eluding the police and stealing food and medicine to survive while Vic's metallic condition worsens.
-Slade Wilson, still possessed by Jericho, breaks into a high tech complex, disables a number of guards and confronts Niles Caulder, the head of the project that empowered the children.
-He offers to lead Caulder right to Starfire.
+Slade Wilson, still possessed by Jericho, breaks into a high tech complex, disables a number of guards, and confronts Niles Caulder, the head of the project that empowered the children.
+He offers to lead Caulder to Starfire.

 Starfire takes refuge with Raven at her New Mexico home.
-She links minds with Raven and shows her Tamaran and how she came to Earth.
-After an attack on their world, Starfire's parents got into a space ship and flew to Earth with their baby daughter.
+She links minds with Raven and tells her how she came to Earth.
+After an attack on their world, Starfire's parents got into a space ship and flew to Earth with their infant daughter.
 She came to New Mexico knowing Raven can hide her from the aliens searching her.
 Caulder instructs his chief scientist Joshua Clay to send a Doom Patrol unit with Jericho to New Mexico and retrieve Starfire.
 He also orders to send The Titans to Seattle to retrieve Tara, Vic, Gar and Tempest.
-The Titans are Wonder Girl (a young black female with superhuman strength), Kole (who creates crystal) and Impulse (a super speedster).
-The well-trained Titans fly to the teenages' hideout and easily defeat them.
+The Titans are Wonder Girl (a young black female with superhuman strength), Kole (who creates crystal) and Impulse (a speedster).
+The well-trained Titans fly to the teenagers' hideout and easily defeat them.

 Raven senses the trouble in Seattle, but before she and Starfire can consider going there to help, the Doom Patrol unit appears.
 They hurt Raven's grandfather while entering the house, prompting Starfire to attack them with her energy blasts.
 Jericho tries to possess Raven, but she traps him in her own mind.
-She then stops Starfie from killing Slade, revealing the alien's real name, Koriand'r, in the process.
+She then stops Starfire from killing Slade, revealing the alien's real name, Koriand'r, in the process.
 He reveals Caulder's plan for taking over the US government.
-They involved using Starfire's DNA to create both the four children, who were given normal lives, and the Titans, who were trained and brainwashed from birth to obey Caulder and believe he's their father.
+They involved using Starfire's DNA to create both the four children, who were given normal lives, and the Titans, who were trained and brainwashed from birth to obey Caulder and believe he is their father.
 Caulder blackmailed all the people involved in the project to serve him and never leave the organization.